julianstanley/ProteinFeatures/docs/hms/overview.md

 To get a 3D structure, you can use a modelling software (we use I-TASSER and/or QUARK or MODELLER) or, if available, you can use an available structure from the PDB.

-For info on that, see the `pre-requisities` section.
+For info on that, see the `Prerequisities` section.

 ## Chimera